Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Introduction

-{Most of these earlier results have focused on momentum problems in the context of minimization problems of the form \eqref{minimization}.} However, in recent years, there has been growing interest in understanding its role in minimax problems.
-It is known that solving a general minimax problem can be intractable \cite{daskalakis2021complexity}.
-Therefore, convergence analysis is typically conducted under specific structural assumptions {on} the risk function.
-For instance, the work \cite{huang2022new} proposed a unified method that incorporates strategies of the momentum, extra-gradient, and optimistic gradient {type} for solving {a} stochastic strongly monotone {minimax} problem, achieving the optimal convergence rate {in this setting}.
-Other works \cite{dou2021one, barazandeh2021solving} proposed Adam-type algorithms for solving a class of nonmonotone minimax problems that satisfy the Minty variational inequality, obtaining the standard complexity of $\mathcal{O}(\varepsilon^{-4})$ with a batch size of $\mathcal{O}(\varepsilon^{-2})$.
-Another work \cite{xian2021faster} integrated the STORM momentum into gradient descent ascent (GDA) to address nonconvex strongly-concave minimax problems, establishing an oracle complexity of $\mathcal{O}(\varepsilon^{-3})$ with the use of mini-batching. {Likewise}, the work \cite{huang2023enhanced} relaxed the one-sided strong-concavity assumption to the Polyak-Lojasiewicz (PL) setting, demonstrating an oracle complexity of $\tilde{\mathcal{O}}(\varepsilon^{-3} )$ with a batch \footnote{The oracle complexity notation $\tilde{\mathcal{O}}(\cdot)$ indicates that logarithmic terms are suppressed.} size of $\mc{O}(1)$.
-While similar convergence rates can be achieved using variance reduction techniques \cite{luo2020stochastic, yang2020global}, these methods can face {challenges} due to the need for periodically computing excessively large batch gradients.
+Many earlier works have focused on the minimization problem \eqref{minimization}.
+In recent years, however, increasing attention has been devoted to understanding its role in minimax optimization, which is fundamentally more challenging than single-variable minimization settings.
+Indeed, solving a general minimax problem can be intractable \cite{daskalakis2021complexity}, and convergence analyses are therefore typically conducted under specific structural assumptions on the risk function.
+Moreover, SGDA may suffer from large-batch requirements \cite{lin2020gradient}, which motivates the incorporation of momentum techniques to alleviate these theoretical limitations \cite{sharma2022federated}.
+The work \cite{huang2022new} proposed a unified framework that integrates extragradient and momentum strategies for solving stochastic strongly monotone variational inequalities, achieving the optimal convergence rate.
+Other works \cite{dou2021one, barazandeh2021solving} proposed Adam-type algorithms for solving a class of nonmonotone minimax problems that satisfy the Minty variational inequality, obtaining a complexity of $\mathcal{O}(\varepsilon^{-4})$ with a batch size of $\mathcal{O}(\varepsilon^{-2})$.
+Another work \cite{xian2021faster} integrated the STORM momentum into gradient descent ascent (GDA) to address nonconvex strongly-concave (SC) minimax problems, establishing an oracle complexity of $\mathcal{O}(\varepsilon^{-3})$ with a mini-batch initialization.
+Likewise, the work \cite{huang2023enhanced} relaxed the one-sided strong-concavity assumption to the Polyak-Lojasiewicz (PL) setting, demonstrating an oracle complexity of $\tilde{\mathcal{O}}(\varepsilon^{-3} )$ with a batch size of $\mc{O}(1)$.
+While similar convergence rates can be achieved using variance reduction techniques \cite{luo2020stochastic, yang2020global}, these methods can face \cblack{challenges} due to the need for periodically computing excessively large batch gradients.

-To the best of our knowledge, the convergence rate of $\mathcal{O}(\varepsilon^{-3})$ has not been attained in the stochastic nonconvex {strongly-concave}/PL minimax optimization {setting} under the condition of a Lipschitz continuous Hessian. {Moreover,} the STORM momentum strategy cannot enhance the convergence rate under this {scenario}.
-This observation leads us to pose the following question.
+To the best of our knowledge, under alternative assumptions such as Lipschitz continuous Hessians, an $\mathcal{O}(\varepsilon^{-3})$ convergence rate has not yet been established for stochastic nonconvex SC/PL minimax problems.
+This naturally leads to the following question: